 - Occupational illnesses among firefighters

-- Contact with objects, including branches, industrial and farm machinery, and heavy equipment
+- Contact with falling objects, including branches, industrial and farm machinery, and heavy equipment

 - Violence in the form of homicide

 - Other – attributable to a skydiving instructor who died in a skydiving accident